jaols/ServiceAccountHandler/ReadMe.md

 }
 ```
 The sample above will generate a random 20 character password at a 90 days interval with a change period of 15 days.
 The account names to process are *svc-Foo* and *svc-Bar*.
 The *svc-Foo* account is used on 3 servers with preset password types.
 The *svc-Bar* account is used on 2 servers without preset service types.
-The process will use ALL found `Set-[$Type]Password` for enumeration and settiung of passwords.
+The process will use ALL found `Set-[$Type]Password` functions to enumerate instances and set new password.

 The `local` (or `localhost`) name points to the local host, no less.